tech-otaku/menu-bar-clock/README.md

 ### SystemUIServer Process

-Prior to macOS 11 Big Sur, restarting the `SystemUIServer` process updated the date and time format of the menu bar clock with any changes to the `DateFormat` key.
+Prior to macOS Big Sur 11, restarting the `SystemUIServer` process updated the date and time format of the menu bar clock with any changes to the `DateFormat` key.

-This is no longer true in macOS 11 Big Sur or later.
+This is no longer true in macOS Big Sur 11 and later.
 The process that controls the menu bar clock is `ControlCenter` which needs to be restarted (killed) after changes have been made to the `com.apple.menuextra.clock` and `.GlobalPreferences` domains.